chainguard-dev/edu/content/software-security/compliance/pci-dss-4/intro-pci-dss-4.md

 toc: true
 ---

-PCI DSS 4.0, or PCI Data Security Standard, is a global standard in the payments industry that includes a set of foundational technical and operational requirements surrounding the protection of payment data.
+PCI DSS 4.0, or Payment Card Industry Data Security Standard, is a global standard in the payments industry that includes a set of foundational technical and operational requirements surrounding the protection of payment data.
 Its goal is to ensure the security of information involved when payment cards are used and while those payments are processed.
 PCI DSS 4.0 replaces the earlier PCI DSS 3.2.1, which was retired in March 2024.

 Cashless transactions have become the norm around the world.
 This is a convenient way for buyers and sellers to transact business.
 It has also attracted the attention of criminals looking for easy money.
 Payment account information, and especially payment card and card-owner data, are especially targeted.
 All payment system stakeholders have a responsibility to secure this information.
 PCI DSS helps to alleviate vulnerabilites and protect payment account data.